How can I form a union?

 All workers in Canada have a fundamental legal right to join a union.
 If you and some of your co-workers want to form a union, you would first meet privately with a Unifor organizer to discuss the issues at work.
 If the union drive is ready to begin with majority support from your coworkers, we will then begin signing union membership cards.
 These cards indicate that employees are interested in forming a union.

-In Ontario, the law requires a minimum 40% of cards to be signed before we proceed to apply to the Ontario Labour Relations Board, a neutral government body, for certification.
+In British Columbia, the law requires a minimum 55% of the workplace to sign cards before we proceed to apply to the BC Labour Relations Board--a neutral government body--for certification.